-Huntsman International LLC (the "Issuer") is (a) offering, upon and subject to the terms and conditions set forth in the prospectus dated May , 2002 (the "Prospectus"), and the enclosed letters of transmittal (the "Letters of Transmittal"), to exchange (the "Exchange Offer") their 97/8% Senior Notes due 2009 that have been registered under the Securities Act of 1933, as amended, for their outstanding 97/8% Senior Notes due 2009 (the "Old Notes") and (b) asking that holders of the Old Notes consent to the proposed amendments to the indenture governing the Old Notes as described in the Prospectus under "The Consent Solicitation-Proposed Amendments" (the "Consent Solicitation").
-The Exchange Offer is being made in order to satisfy certain obligations of the Issuer contained in the exchange and registration rights agreement in respect of the Old Notes, dated March 21, 2002, by and among the Issuer and the initial purchasers referred to therein.
+Huntsman International LLC, a Delaware limited liability company (the "Company"), is offering, upon and subject to the terms and conditions set forth in the Prospectus, dated August $\,$ , 2002 (the "Prospectus"), and the enclosed letter of transmittal (the "Letter of Transmittal"), to exchange (the "Exchange Offer") its $9^{7}/8\%$ Senior Notes due 2009, which have been registered under the Securities Act of 1933, as amended, for its outstanding 9?
+Senior Notes due 2009 (the "Old Notes").
+The Exchange Offer is being made in order to satisfy certain obligations of the Company contained in the Registration Rights Agreement dated March 21, 2002 by and among the Company and the initial purchasers referred to therein.

-We are requesting that you contact your clients for whom you hold Old Notes regarding the Exchange Offer and Consent Solicitation.
+We are requesting that you contact your clients for whom you hold Old Notes regarding the Exchange Offer.
 For your information and for forwarding to your clients for whom you hold Old Notes registered in your name or in the name of your nominee, or who hold Old Notes registered in their own names, we are enclosing the following documents:

-Section 1.
-Prospectus dated May , 2002;

-Section 2.
-A Consent and Letter of Transmittal for your use and for the information of your clients;

-Section 3.
-A form of letter which may be sent to your clients for whose account you hold Old Notes registered in your name or the name of your nominee, with space provided for obtaining such clients' instructions with regard to the Exchange Offer; and

-Section 4.
-A return envelope addressed to Wells Fargo Bank Minnesota, N.A., the Exchange Agent for the Old Notes.
+- 1. Prospectus dated August , 2002; - 2.
+The Letter of Transmittal for your use and for the information of your clients; - 3.
+A Notice of Guaranteed Delivery to be used to accept the Exchange Offer if certificates for Old Notes are not immediately available or time will not permit all required documents to reach the Exchange Agent prior to the Expiration Date (as defined below) or if the procedure for book-entry transfer cannot be completed on a timely basis; - 4.
+A form of letter which may be sent to your clients for whose account you hold Old Notes registered in your name or the name of your nominee, with space provided for obtaining such clients' instructions with regard to the Exchange Offer; - 5.
+Guidelines for Certification of Taxpayer Identification Number on Substitute Form W-9; and - 6.
+Return envelopes addressed to Wells Fargo Bank Minnesota, N.A., the Exchange Agent for the Exchange Offer.

-Your prompt action is requested.
-The Exchange Offer and Consent Solicitation will expire at 5:00 p.m., New York City time, on , 2002, unless extended by the Issuer (each, an "Expiration Date").
-Old Notes tendered pursuant to the Exchange Offer may be withdrawn and consents may be revoked at any time before the relevant Expiration Date.
+YOUR PROMPT ACTION IS REQUESTED.
+THE EXCHANGE OFFER WILL EXPIRE AT 5:00 P.M., NEW YORK CITY TIME, ON , 2002, UNLESS EXTENDED BY THE COMPANY (THE "EXPIRATION DATE").
+OLD NOTES TENDERED PURSUANT TO THE EXCHANGE OFFER MAY BE WITHDRAWN AT ANY TIME BEFORE THE EXPIRATION DATE.

-To participate in the Exchange Offer, a duly executed and properly completed Letter of Transmittal (or facsimile thereof or Agent's Message in lieu thereof), with any required signature guarantees and any other required documents, should be sent to the Exchange Agent and certificates representing the Old Notes, or a timely confirmation of a book-entry transfer of such Old Notes, should be delivered to the Exchange Agent, all in accordance with the instructions set forth in the Letters of Transmittal and the Prospectus.
+To participate in the Exchange Offer, a duly executed and properly completed Letter of Transmittal (or facsimile thereof or Agent's Message in lieu thereof), with any required signature guarantees and any other required documents, should be sent to the Exchange Agent and certificates representing the Old Notes should be delivered to the Exchange Agent, all in accordance with the instructions set forth in the Letter of Transmittal and the Prospectus.